6 On Trend Details to Give your Home Exterior a Fresh Look by HOUZZ

 The rest of the detailing in this spot, including hardware and pavers, was deliberately pared back to keep the focus firmly on the textural wood.

 Running slender boards vertically, as the architect has done here, is a clever design technique for making a low roof or ceiling appear higher.
-You can use this strategy both outside your home with wood cladding and inside with wood wall lining.
+You can use this strategy both outside your home with wood siding and inside with wood wall lining.

 If room height is not a concern, consider mixing vertical and horizontal patterns for added texture and interest inside or outside your home.